nemanjan00/my-abstract/two-moments.md

 She was a very smart girl and a nice person.

-We talked for hours and that whole time, we were both feeling sorry for myself.
+We talked for hours and that whole time, we were both feeling sorry for me.

-It finally stuck me.
+It finally struck me.

 I wanted to have sex with her.

+It all changed in one single moment.

 ### Moment number two